mbcrump/nexmo-developer/_documentation/en/neru/code-snippets/messages-provider/send-message.md

 #### Types

 This function uses the NeRu `BaseMessage` type.
-Depending on your `message_type` you will need to use additional parameters:
+Depending on your `message_type` you will need to use a `BaseMessage` subclass:

 `BaseMessage`: